Alex-Wang1/CSE-110-Lab_0/README.md

 Published Github Site Link: https://alex-wang1.github.io/CSE-110-Lab_0/

-.gitignore file is in the master branch
+.gitignore file is in the master branch, which is the part 2 vscode branch